tjd1234/cmpt225fall2023/assignments/a1/README.md

 //     other is a valid Wordlist object
 // Post-condition:
 //     Creates a new Wordlist object that is a copy of other; other is not modified
 //     in any way, and other and the new object do not share any values.
+If other
+//     is frozen, then the new object is also frozen.
 // Performance:
-//     It's worst-case running time should be proportional to the length of
+//     The number of calls to contains or add_word should be proportional to the
-//     other (or better).
+//     length of other (or better).
 //
 Wordlist(const Wordlist& other);
 ```